pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 1. Specify target endpoints for scraping.
 2. Configure the remote write exporter to send metrics to Prometheus.
-3. Link metrics collected from the Prometheus receiver are to the remote write exporter.
+3. Link metrics collected from the Prometheus receiver to the remote write exporter.

 ```yaml
 kind: OpenTelemetryCollector